ashnashah123/eau2/report/report.md

 ### Milestone 4:
 We started with the PseudoNetwork code for this, and attempted to get it to work.
 There is a lot of debugging we are sifting through, but we implemented the logic of distributing data over the pseudonetwork.
 Each application inherits from the Thread class, and each application is spun up in the main method.
 The KVStore also now holds the network object so that it can interface with the network.

+### Milestone 5:
+We worked partially through the PseudoNetwork and then moved onto integrating the real network with this.
+We have implemeted a lot of logic in the KVStore which holds a network and uses it to interface with the map that holds all the data.

+For the network, we implemented:
+- the Network_Ip class which contains methods for server and client init.
+They create the sockets and bind them to the appropriate ports.
+- more message types.
+We now have: DATA, DATA_REQUEST, REGISTER, DIRECTORY.
+The DATA message is when one node sends data to another node and the DATA_REQUEST is for when a node requests data from another node.

+In the KVStore:
+- We now have the KVStore inheriting from Thread so that it can run in its own loop as it waits for messages to come in.
+    - When a DATA message comes in, the data is added to this kvstore's map.
+It is stored at its original key, as we do not intend to make a copy of the data, and we intend to put it in this kvstore's map as if this map was a cache.
+We plan to implement a cache eventually and this will have a time limit on number of items it holds, that way one node does not end up holding data from every single node.
+If the data belongs on the node (i.e. the incoming key's home is the same as the current node num, then the message will be put into the kvstore.)
+Both the put_in_cache and put_ methods put into the map, but when we implement a caching mechanism, we plan to make the cache separate.

+    - When a DATA_REQUEST message comes in, the kvstore has to look in its map for the data at the requested key.
+The waitAndGet method is called on the requested key, as it may not be in this node just yet.
+For example, the clients request the DF immediately from node 0 (server), so if the server just calls get() right away, it might not actually have the DF just yet as it is still reading in the file.
+Hence, anyone who needs to get data and send it to someone else should call waitAndGet just as a safety check in case the data has not yet been added to the map.

+    - the distribute_df_to_all() method is called in the fromVisitor function and is meant for the DF to be distributed to all nodes.

 ## Level 2 implementation:

 ### Milestone 1: